abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## Requirement
   - Bash (tested/developed in version 5)
   - Find (Linux utility, tested/developed using GNU findutils 4.6)
-  - Default setting of history, which is enabled and not prevented by HISTIGNORE value of this tool's function name.
+  - Default setting of history, which is enabled and not prevented by HISTIGNORE maskin this tool's function name.
 So not screwing up this default settings is required
   - Optional, as required by optional feature:
-    - file needed in -i (information) option
+    - `file` needed for -i (information) option
-    - ldd needed in -de (dependencies) option
+    - `ldd` needed for -de (dependencies) option
 ## Limitation
   - Can't be used multiply in one-liner shell CLI by separating them with `;` Bash command terminator, only first invocation can work
   - Can't be used as alias
   - Default setting off globstar must not be screwed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search.
-Of course it's completely fine to invoke it in other search pattern
+Of course it's completely fine if invoke in other search pattern

 Simply type:
 $ l